odysseyindia/odyssey-tours/content/english/tim/itineraries/jim-corbett-country/_index.md

           /destinations/india/states/uttarakhand/cities/binsar/excursions/bird-watching-with-naturalist/
         title: Early-morning birding with a naturalist
         content: >-
-          The birding walk at Mary Budden is called Hodgson's Trail, in homage to Brian Houghton Hodgson, who served as the Assistant Commissioner in Kumaon in the early 19th century and whose seminal work was to identify a vast variety of birds in the Himalayas.
+          The birding walk at Mary Budden is called Hodgson’s Trail, in homage to Brian Houghton Hodgson, who served as the Assistant Commissioner in Kumaon in the early 19th century and whose seminal work was to identify a vast variety of birds in the Himalayas.
 Walk through the